 How a few experts' judgment becomes a grant plan

-Below is a worked example you can poke at.
-Read it top to bottom: each step builds on the one before, and changing anything updates everything downstream.
+Read it top to bottom — each step builds on the last, and changing anything updates everything downstream.

 There's money to give away